rachartier/tiny-weather/README.md

 - `@tinyweather-location` - Location for the weather forecast.
 Default is empty.
 - `@tinyweather-cache-duration` - Duration of the cache in seconds.
 Default is 0 (cache disabled).
 - `@tinyweather-cache-path` - Path to store the cache data.
 Default is "/tmp/tiny-weather.cache".
+- `@tinyweather-include-city` - Includes the city name (true/false).
+Default is false.
+- `@tinyweather-char-limit` - Set a limit to the number of characters displayed.
+Default is 75.

 For example, to set the language to French and the location to Paris, you would add the following lines to your `.tmux.conf`: